ZewoGraveyard/rest-with-zewo/01-introducing-zewo.md

 This is what we have accomplished so far:

+- Learn how to install swiftenv and swift command line tools

 - Understand the basics on swift packager

 - Learn how to create a basic Zewo project